MudRen/mudren.github.io/efun/mappings/filter_mapping.md

 ---
-layout: default
+layout: doc
 title: mappings / filter_mapping
 ---
+# filter_mapping

 ### NAME

-    filter_mapping()  -  remove some elements of a mapping based on a func‐ tion
+    filter_mapping()  -  remove some elements of a mapping based on a function

 ### SYNOPSIS